CalvinJamesHeath/calvinjamesheath/README.md

    My answer was [Goodbye App](https://goodbyeapp.com/).
 A social media platform that allows users to schedule farewell posts and letters up to 30 years into the future for their family and friends.

-   This idea is what inspired me to step into programming, crazy how a question can change someones life forever.
+   This idea is what inspired me to step into programming, crazy how one question can change someones life forever.
 <a href='https://goodbyeapp.com/' rel='noopener noreferrer' target='_blank' aria-label='Website'>
 <img src="https://firebasestorage.googleapis.com/v0/b/gbapp-b859e.appspot.com/o/social%2Fgb_phones_gplay.png?alt=media&token=c104f770-7b91-40b7-a9cf-d00bb05ca13a" />
 </a>